We plan to update this post as more information is released on the rollout of the coronavirus vaccine.

 Many people are interested in mass vaccination sites, but officials have mentioned a wide variety of places where the vaccine will be offered.
 Pharmacies, general practitioners, even dentists may be able to provide the vaccine in the future, though their distribution of Pfizer doses will be limited if they don't have access to ultracold storage.

-New Jersey is distributing the vaccine at six mass vaccination sites, which are still for health care workers only.
+New Jersey is distributing the vaccine at six mass vaccination sites.
 Here are the three in our area:

 - Atlantic County: Atlantic City Convention Center